katiem1013/katiem1013/README.md

-## Hello!
+## Hello! :smirk_cat:

-I'm Katie a games programmer who is currently exploring Web Development as well!
+I'm Katie, a games programmer who is currently exploring Web Development as well!

 I have a few pinned project but I am most proud of Galactic Gunners and the controller I created to go with it.
 There is a video showing off the controller on my portfolio!